 This end goes on first.
 Here, you’ll need to slide the winding cone over the end of the shaft.

-Now, make sure that you have the correct wind on the new torsion spring.
+Make sure you have the correct wind on the new torsion spring.
 The winding cone end of the left garage door spring should face up if it’s facing you.
 Again, the red cone is usually the right winding spring that gets installed on the left of the garage.

 Then, you can slide the spring into the spring anchor bracket, centering it above the garage door.
 Next, reinstall the cable drum and slide the shaft on the bearing.